cmohge1/bow-in-the-cloud-edition/presentations/BiC-leeds-presentation.md

 ![ball-poem](../images/d-ball-poem.jpg)

-     <em>Toussaint Louverture.</em>
+>_Toussaint Louverture._

-     <br/>Cast a reflective glance athwart the flood
+<br/>_Cast a reflective glance athwart the flood
-     <br/>To that bold Isle where prowess and renown
+To that bold Isle where prowess and renown
-     <br/>Have urged their course through deluges of blood,
+Have urged their course through deluges of blood,
-     <br/>And snapped the Tyrant's yoke, and scorned his frown.
+And snapped the Tyrant's yoke, and scorned his frown._

-     <br/>When Europe's unrelenting hand had swayed,
+<br/>_When Europe's unrelenting hand had swayed,
-     <br/>With scorpion rod, Domingo's land of slaves,
+With scorpion rod, Domingo's land of slaves,
-     <br/>And Negro-vengeance had her deeds repaid
+And Negro-vengeance had her deeds repaid
-     <br/>By massacres that died the circling waves,
+By massacres that died the circling waves,_

-     <br/>Benignant Heaven, in mercy to the oppressed,
+<br/>_Benignant Heaven, in mercy to the oppressed,
-     <br/>Nurtured a Hero of the [jitty?] race,
+Nurtured a Hero of the [jitty?] race,
-     <br/>This mighty soul with ample views possessed,
+This mighty soul with ample views possessed,
-     <br/>And stamped with moral dignity his face.*
+And stamped with moral dignity his face._

 The poem encompasses seven manuscript pages, and it is truly a great pity that the poem was left out.
 For the first time, this edition is publishing this entire poem